abusafa/NIEPD/apps/cms/README.md

 # NIEPD Headless CMS

-A modern headless Content Management System built with Next.js 15, TypeScript, Prisma, PostgreSQL, GraphQL, and ShadCN UI for the National Institute for Educational Professional Development (NIEPD) website.
+A modern headless Content Management System built with Next.js 15, TypeScript, Prisma, PostgreSQL, and ShadCN UI for the National Institute for Educational Professional Development (NIEPD) website.

 ## Features